 For USA and others – here at Carcinoid Cancer Foundation: Find a Doctor

-For USA, it’s also worth checking the NET Research Foundation also has a ‘Doctor Database’ section which differs slightly from CCF.
+For USA, it’s also worth checking the NET Research Foundation as they also have a ‘Doctor Database’ section which differs slightly from CCF.

 Neuroendocrine Cancer – 10 questions to ask your specialist

 Many people ask me what sort of questions to ask and because NETs is such a diverse bunch of diseases, that leads to me ask them a series of questions to ascertain what they might consider asking.
 I’m not surprised to find some are unable to answer my questions and so those then become some of their questions to ask!

 1. Where is my primary tumour and what type of NET is it?